athiphat67/athiphat67/README.md

 ### Kibo-RPC 6th (NSTDA-สวทช.)
 2025

+As the **Team Leader**, I led this Kibo-RPC project, which was developed entirely in Java via Android Studio.
+The project's main objective was to optimize the control and navigation of the Astrobee robot.

 The project team received **the Outstanding Presentation Award** at the national championship, where the team finished **6th**.

-My Kibo-RPC project, developed entirely in Java via Android Studio, optimized Astrobee control and navigation, utilized OpenCV for image processing, integrated a custom-trained YOLOv8n model (converted to TFLite) for object detection, and implemented precise vector translation for reporting within the simulation.
-You can see all details in repo link.
+**Key features of this project include:**

+- Optimized control and navigation for the Astrobee robot.

+- Utilization of OpenCV for advanced image processing.

+- Integration of a custom-trained YOLOv8n model (converted to TFLite) for object detection.

+- Implementation of precise vector translation for accurate reporting within the simulation.

+You can find all project details in the repository link below.

 **Repository:** https://github.com/athiphat67/KiboTeamSENSUAY.git